MicrosoftDocs/powerapps-docs/articles/functions/function-filter-lookup.md

    ms.date="10/21/2015"
    ms.author="gregli"/>

-# Filter and LookUp functions in PowerApps #
+# Filter, Search, and LookUp functions in PowerApps #

 Finds one or more [records](../working-with-tables.md#records) in a [table](../working-with-tables.md).